0xethghost/sando-rs/contract/README.md

 We use byteshifts instead of bitshifts because we perform a byteshift by storing the 4bytes in memory N bytes to the left of its memory slot.

 However, instead of encoding the byteshift into our calldata, we encode the offset in memory such that when the 4bytes are stored, it will be N bytes from the left of its storage slot.

-> **Note**
-> Free alfa: Might be able to optimize contract by eliminating unnecessary [memory expansions](https://www.evm.codes/about#memoryexpansion) by changing order that params are stored in memory.
-I did not account for this when writing the contract.

 ### Hardcoded values
 Weth address is hardcoded into the contract and there are individual methods to handle when Weth is token0 or token1.